Cruise the Mekong region from Siem Reap to Saigon

-Travel from Saigon to Angkor the slow way, by Bike & Boat.
-Spend your mornings cycling quiet paths through villages full of friendly people and activity, then spend your afternoons cruising the iconic Mekong River.
+Travel from Angkor to Saigon, the bustling southern capital of Vietnam, the slow way, by Bike & Boat.
+Spend your mornings bike touring temple ruins and quiet paths through villages full of friendly people and activity, or for non-riders join daily guided walking tours, then spend your afternoons cruising the iconic Mekong River in comfort and style.

 We specifically welcome non-cycling partners or friends on this trip and will have special activities planned for them each morning while the riders are cycling.